psychemedia/storytelling-notes/twa-sisters-binnorie.md

 b.
 1. A farmer there lived in the north countree,
   Bo down
 And he had daughters one, two, three.
-  And I 'll be true unto my love, if he 'll be true unto me
+  And I'll be true unto my love, if he 'll be true unto me

 (The burden is given as *Bo down, bo down, etc.*, in Popular Tales of the West Highlands, IV, 125.)